robbert-vdh/nih-plug/README.md

   - Store additional non-parameter state for your plugin by adding any field that can be serialized with [Serde](https://serde.rs/) to your plugin's `Params` object and annotating them with `#[persist = "key"]`.
+  - Optional support for state migrations, for handling breaking changes in plugin parameters.
   - Group your parameters into logical groups by nesting `Params` objects using the `#[nested(group = "...")]`attribute.
   - The `#[nested]` attribute also enables you to use multiple copies of the